BrainDriveAI/BrainDrive-Chat-With-Docs-Plugin/docs/OWNERS-MANUAL.md

 - **API Key:** Your OpenAI API key (if you have one)
 - **Model:** `gpt-4o-mini` (recommended)

-**Step 6:** Save**
+**Step 6:** Save & Restart**
-- Click "Save Settings"
+- Click "Save & Restart"
+- This saves settings to the database AND restarts the Docker containers with new environment variables
 - Wait for "Settings saved successfully" message
-- The plugin will restart its backend services automatically
+- Services will restart automatically (takes 10-30 seconds)

+**Note:** If you click "Save Settings" without restart, settings are saved but Docker containers won't get the new values until next BrainDrive restart.

 **You're ready!** The status indicators at the top should now be green.